How Much Does a Pregnancy Ultrasound Cost Without Insurance in 2023?

 How much does a pregnancy ultrasound cost without insurance?

-The cost of ultrasound for pregnancy costs around $246 on average in 2022 in the US.
-However, the cost of ultrasound can vary depending on the precise type of ultrasound and hospital type and state.
-For example, in our research, the most expensive pregnancy ultrasound on average is in California and the cheapest on average in Mississippi.
+Ultrasound for pregnancy will be around $246 on average in 2022 in the US.
+However, the cost of Ultrasound can vary depending on the precise type of Ultrasound, hospital type, and state.
+For example, in our research, on average, the most expensive pregnancy ultrasound is in California, and the cheapest is in Mississippi.
 Prices can be higher in cities than in suburban areas.
-Smaller clinics are often cheaper, while larger hospitals are often more expensive.
+Smaller clinics are often more affordable, while larger hospitals are more expensive.

 StatePregnancy Ultrasound Cost Without InsuranceAverage cost